tedeh/jayson/README.md

 In addition to events that are specific to a certain interface, all servers will emit the following events:

-* `request` Emitted when the server receives an interpretable request.
+* `request` Emitted when the server receives an interpretable (non-batch) request.
 First argument is the request object.
 * `response` Emitted when the server is returning a response.
 First argument is the request object, the second is the response object.
+* `batch` Emitted when the server receives a batch request.
+First argument is an array of requests.
+Will emit `request` for each interpretable request in the batch.

 #### Errors